Suwagath/Real_-_TIme_Ticketing_System/README/README.md

 ### Real-Time Status Check (CLI/Frontend)
 - The admin can check the real-time status of ticket availability via the CLI.
-- The customer on the frontend sees updated availability immediately after the purchase.
+- The admin on the frontend sees updated availability immediately after the purchase.

 ## 5. Key Relationships
 - **Vendors and Tickets**: Each vendor has specific ticket types, managed by linking vendor_id in the Tickets Table.